Safe and efficient tree removal

 Tree removal by felling

-Occasionally we are lucky enough to have enough space to fell a whole tree or at least a big piece of it.
+Occasionally we have enough space to fell a whole tree or at least a big piece of it.
 The video clip below (if you watch it you might want to turn down the volume: Luke was stood a bit close to the microphone) shows John using his Tirfor winch to manually pull over a big dead beech tree trunk which Luke had climbed, stripped of side branches, attached the cable to and put the felling cuts into.
 As with all fells the direction of the fall was selected to avoid damaging anything within reach and achieved by the placement of the felling cuts.
 In this case we had to avoid the tree falling back onto the road and newly constructed footpath behind it or into the healthy trees on either side.

 Removing stumps and roots